Own-Data-Privateer/hoardy-adb/README.md

 Yes, unfortunately.
 I completely agree that this is absolutely stupid.
-Blame Google.
+Blame Google for your suffering.

 ## But I need to backup that app!

 Check if the app in question has a custom backup function, usually somewhere in its settings.
 If it does, then

-- use it to do a backup,
+- use it to make a backup,
-- check that the restore function actually works (you'd be surprised how often it does not;
+- check that the restore function actually works (you'd be surprised how often it does not):

-  the safe way to check this is to install the original APK to another phone and restore there;
+  - the simple safe way to do this is to install the original APK to another phone and then use app's restore function to restore from your backup there;

-  or you can use [Shelter from F-Droid](https://f-droid.org/packages/net.typeblog.shelter/) to clone the app into your Work Profile and restore the backup onto there instead;
+  - or you can use [Shelter from F-Droid](https://f-droid.org/packages/net.typeblog.shelter/) to clone the app into your Work Profile and restore the backup there instead;

+    this does not require a second phone, but it's a bit involved;

-  see Shelter's docs for how to copy your backup files to your Work Profile, as this part is not at all simple), and then
+    see Shelter's help in its "Settings" menu for how to copy your backup files to your Work Profile, as this part will be rather annoying;
-- uninstall the app and install your re-signed version.
+- then uninstall the app and install your re-signed version.

 You can now use `adb backup` for future backups.